signalpillar/ddm-doc-generator/README.md

 # Roadmap

+- [x] add support for the TQL
-- [ ] add support for the TQL
+- [ ] add support for the TQL where statements on each node, print them as teble below TQL image
 - [ ] find out how to distribute the latest binary, jenkins/maven ?
-- [ ] add multimarkdown table support
+- [x] add multimarkdown table support

 ```